THE AUSTRALIAN RURAL HEALTH EDUCATION NETWORK

 Linking and supporting University Departments of Rural Health across Australia

-The Australian Rural Health Education Network or ARHEN, an incorporated company, was established in 2001 and is the peak body for 12 University Departments of Rural Health (UDRHs) which are located in every State and the NT.
+The Australian Rural Health Education Network or ARHEN is the national peak body for Australia’s 15 University Departments of Rural Health (UDRHs).
+There are UDRHs in every State and the NT.
+All are members of ARHEN.

 UDRHs are well established, diverse and complementary, forming the most significant rural health academic consolidation in Australia.

-A key role of the UDRHs is to provide and coordinate rural and remote placements for health students from universities across Australia.
+A key UDRH activity is to provide and coordinate clinical placements in rural and remote locations for health science students from universities across Australia.

-The UDRHs are the only rurally based academic units that work with all health disciplines at undergraduate and postgraduate levels and with the existing workforce.
+UDRHs also focus on expanding and enhancing the rural and remote health workforce through multidisciplinary education and training, research, professional support and service development.
+They form the only rurally based academic units that work with all health disciplines at both undergraduate and postgraduate levels and with the existing workforce.

 As a group, UDRHs are committed to ensuring that the health workforce needs of rural and remote areas are addressed by national strategies.